Trusted by:

 10 Fonts that look like signatures

-Let’s move to the web-safe fonts that look like handwritten signatures.
+Below are 10 web fonts that mimic cursive handwriting and look like handwritten signatures.
 All of them are available in Certifier for free (and are free to use).

 Add a touch of elegance to every document with this signature-like font.
 It’s elegant and may look great on both bright and dark backgrounds.
 Just change the font color accordingly.
 If you want to issue rather formal, elegant credentials, Alex Brush is a great choice.